claireaw/Botathon-movement/README.md

 *Reformat code to use functions instead of looping if statements.

 *Fix JSON so that bumper inputs and multiple simultaneous inputs can be used.

+*Fix bugs with existing inputs (these bugs will likelybe fixed when migrated to using functions, but some may persist afterwards).